mochang2/info-sec/info-sec-project/README.md

 ![exam login trial](https://user-images.githubusercontent.com/63287638/120431179-1abba700-c3b3-11eb-8392-ea157c6e9139.png)
 </br>

-However, an attacker who does not know the password can try:
+However, attackers who do not know the password can try:
 ![form based sql injection trial](https://user-images.githubusercontent.com/63287638/120434696-c1a24200-c3b7-11eb-84b4-bcabc64452a4.PNG)
-The attacker can bypass authentication by arbitrarily manipulating the conditions of query statements.
+The attackers can bypass authentication by arbitrarily manipulating the conditions of query statements.
 He or she manipulates the query statements so that the conditional clause(after where) of the query statement is always true by annotating the password-checking part via #(meaning comment in MySQL).
 If the conditions come after 'or' is always true(' or 2>1# etc), password authentication can be bypassed in countless ways.
-If the attack is successful, the attacker loges in with a user entitlement that corresponds to the first record on the returning record set.
+If the attack is successful, the attackers log in with a user entitlement that corresponds to the first record on the returning record set.
 If it is an unmanaged site like the one I use in my example, it will usually be logged in as an administrator, who has almost all privileges such as reading, writing and giving permissions.
 Like this.
 ![form based sql injection success](https://user-images.githubusercontent.com/63287638/120435926-45106300-c3b9-11eb-92a8-9321a93e5734.PNG)
 </br>